orb-community/orb-website/docs/docs.md

 # Documentation

 ## Getting started
-Follow the steps below after logging in to your Orb Portal to get an Agent up and running.
+Follow the steps below after logging in to your Orb Portal to get an agent up and running.

 ### Register a new account